aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/opening-prayers-for-legislative-bodies/prayer-of-the-guest-chaplain-of-the-u-s-house-of-representatives-rabbi-robert-silvers-on-17-april-2013.html.md

 <body>
 Title: Prayer of the Guest Chaplain of the U.S. House of Representatives: Rabbi Robert Silvers on 17 April 2013<br />
 Primary contributor: United-States.Congressional-Record<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=21576">http://opensiddur.org/?p=21576</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=21576">http://opensiddur.org/?p=21576</a>
 <p />
 <hr />